Precipitation varied from 10 to 20 millimetres, and hailstorms caused severe damage in some areas.

 Cereal silage yields are excellent with chopping near completion.

 Precipitation varied from five to 50 mm with some hail and high humidity.

 Harvest is slow because of high moisture levels in grain, and swathing and pre-harvest timing is difficult because of the staginess of crops.

 Sclerotinia infections in canola are becoming more evident, resulting in premature ripening.

-Yield and quality of second cut hay is surpassing the first cut.
+Yield and quality of second cut hay is surpassing the first cutting.